petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/public-pages-experience/demo-home-page.md

 ![Generic Liferay DXP home page.](./demo-home-page/images/01.png)

 Ideally create and show a custom demo, or at least a demo tailored for the customer needs.
-The best way to start is to use one of the Liferay out of the box Site Initializers, or Site Templates for the basis of any demo.
+The best way to start is to use one of the Liferay out-of-the-box Site Initializers, or Site Templates for the basis of any demo.

 Remember that _custom_ doesn’t mean a demo built from scratch, with custom styling, UI, UX, applications etc. Ideally Liferay’s out-of-the-box features should be used, because this gives a lot of scope to talk about Liferay as a platform, which is where Liferay shines.

 If the demo only shows solving the prospect’s individual problem then theoretically a single application could be built, not even on Liferay, and presented as a proof-of-concept.
 Liferay is a platform, and should be shown as a platform, so the prospect needs to know that Liferay offers a lot of functionality beyond just their specific use case.

-Using the out of the box features provides the opportunity to showcase these features and capabilities.
+Using the out-of-the-box features provides the opportunity to showcase these features and capabilities.
 Even if there is no specific use-case supplied and the prospect is just interested in seeing what Liferay has to offer, do not use the default “Classic” theme but use one of the pre-supplied site initializers.

 ![Masterclass site initializer home page.](./demo-home-page/images/02.png)